Flextronics quarterly profit jumps

-Jan 29 (Reuters) - Contract electronics maker Flextronics International Ltd’s quarterly profit more than tripled, helped by higher demand from its game console and smartphone customers.
+(Reuters) - Contract electronics maker Flextronics International Ltd’s (FLEX.O) quarterly profit more than tripled, helped by higher demand from its game console and smartphone customers.

 Net income rose to $145.2 million, or 23 cents per share, in the third quarter, from $47.3 million, or 7 cents per share, a year earlier.